TimL20/icinga2api_py/doc/42_IOM_internally.rst

 field have to be known.
 In case an object has no parent (= is not a value for a field of another object), this description contains the session the object belongs to.
 The session attribute will reference to the session no matter which case is chosen.
-In case no session is given, the session reference is copied from the parent object.
+In case a parent is given, the session reference is copied from the parent object.

 simple_types